AkiraJkr/Metal-Gear-Solid-Peace-Walker-HD-Textures/README.md

 ![There Should Be a Fancy Image Here](https://i.imgur.com/ZHzzqeI.png)

+To install, download as a zip and drag'n'drop the zip at PPSSPP's main menu.
+It's that easy.
+Just make sure you launched the game ONCE.

-To install, download as ZIP, then go to the TEXTURES Folder found in:
+~~To install, download as ZIP, then go to the TEXTURES Folder found in:
-PPSSPPDir/memstick/PSP
+PPSSPPDir/memstick/PSP~~

-If it doesn't exist, create it, along with a ULUS10509(ULES01372 if it's EU) folder, and then drag'n'drop all contents from the ZIP to ULUS10509.
+~~If it doesn't exist, create it, along with a ULUS10509(ULES01372 if it's EU) folder, and then drag'n'drop all contents from the ZIP to ULUS10509.~~

-In the end, it should look like this: **PPSSPPDir/memstick/PSP/TEXTURES/ULUS10509/MasterFolderFiles**
+~~In the end, it should look like this: PPSSPPDir/memstick/PSP/TEXTURES/ULUS10509/MasterFolderFiles~~

 It should automatically work if you have not disabled texture replacement.